 Returns to Childcare and Capital: Experimental Evidence from Uganda

-Microenterprises are an important source of employment, and developing such enterprises is a key policy concern in most countries, especially in low-income countries where they employ more than half of the labor force.
-While there is optimism about the power of finance for small-scale business development, a growing literature shows that success cannot be taken…
+Microenterprises are an important source of employment, particularly in low-income countries where they employ more than half of the labor force.
+While access to finance has often been viewed as a powerful tool for small-scale business development, a growing literature has shown that success is not guaranteed and may depend critically on the entrepreneur’s gender.…

 Taming Counterfeits Markets with Consumer Information